-The 60th session of the Commission on the Status of Women will take place at the United Nations headquarters in New York from 14 to 24 March 2016, attended by state representatives and advocates for gender equality from across the world.
+The 60th session of the Commission on the Status of Women took place at the United Nations headquarters in New York from 14 to 24 March 2016, attended by state representatives and advocates for gender equality from across the world.

-The priority theme for this year's event is: 'Women’s empowerment and its link to sustainable development'.
-It will also review work on 'The elimination and prevention of all forms of violence against women and girls.'
+The priority theme for the event wass: 'Women’s empowerment and its link to sustainable development'.
+It also reviewed work on 'The elimination and prevention of all forms of violence against women and girls.'

 Official UN Women website: Includes the organisation of work and a full list of side events.